-Under the Regulated Health Professions Act: Controlled Act: #8: Prescribing, dispensing, selling or compounding a drug as defined in clause 113 (I)(d) of the Drug and Pharmacies Regulation Act, or supervising the part where such drugs are kept, requires a medical directive when such acts are delegated to other health care professionals.
-Therefore, under this medical directive:
+Under the Regulated Health Professions Act: Controlled Act: #8: Prescribing, dispensing, selling or compounding a drug as defined in clause 113 (I)(d) of the Drug and Pharmacies Regulation Act, or

-1. Implementers providing smoking cessation counseling, on the authority of this medical directive,

-- 2. The implementer providing smoking cessation counseling may continue and/or adjust a client's NRT orders if previously implemented by a physician. - 3.
+- Implementers providing smoking cessation counseling, on the authority of this medical directive, may prescribe and dispense NRT directly to clients of TCFHT (or community patients of the DEP), without prior consultation with a physician under defined circumstances, as indicated in the Appendices.
+The implementer must believe that she/he has the knowledge, skill, and judgment to implement this medical directive, and must have completed the outlined educational requirements as outlined. - 2.
+The implementer providing smoking cessation counseling may continue and/or adjust a client's NRT orders if previously implemented by a Physician/NP. - 3.
 Implementers providing smoking cessation counseling possess advanced knowledge regarding the use of NRT.
 As such, this medical directive allows the Regulated Health Care Provider or Physician Assistant to initiate and continue NRT above the usual recommended dosages or in combinations of different NRT formulations, as appropriate.
-If clients require a dosage greater than 63 mg of NRT patch, a physician should be consulted. - 4.
+If clients require a dosage greater than 63 mg of NRT patch, a Physician/NP should be consulted. - 4.
 Any medication ordered by the implementer as per this medical directive, should be brought to the attention of the patient's primary care provider within 72 hours. - 5.
 In situations where the implementer is unsure of whether it falls under this medical directive, he/she should consult the authorizing primary care provider for the patient. - 6.
 A list of medications covered by this Medical Directive is included in Appendix C. Please refer to the Stop Program Sample NRT Algorithm in Appendix D to determine which NRT to use. - 7.
 The implementer will dispense a quantity of NRT not to exceed 1 month's supply, except in extenuating circumstances that must be documented into the EMR. - 8.
 The implementer is responsible for thoroughly checking that the correct amount, strength, and dosage form of NRT is being dispensed and that these details (including lot # and expiry dates) are documented into the EMR. - 9.
-For clients enrolled in the CAMH STOP-FHT study, the implementer is responsible for ensuring all required documentation is provided on the STOP Portal. - 10.
+For clients enrolled in the CAMH STOP-FHT program, the implementer is responsible for ensuring all required documentation is provided on the STOP Portal. - 10.
 The implementer will ensure that the TCFHT supply of NRT is securely stored within a locked cabinet and that the medication is regularly checked for good dating and supply level. - 11.
-The NRT inventory may consist of NRT provided by the CAMH STOP-FHT study (for enrolled clients only) and samples from Johnson & Johnson (for non-enrolled clients or additional dosage forms not provided by CAMH).
+The NRT inventory may consist of NRT provided by the CAMH STOP-FHT program (for enrolled clients only) and samples from Johnson & Johnson (for non-enrolled clients or additional dosage forms not provided by CAMH).